← Reviews

 Every other character introduced including Xombul, who could easily have been a mustache twirling villain, have layers to them which suggests (much like Judge Dredd) their will be a larger narrative regarding those who go against the Terran Galactic Empire.

-The City of Shifting Waters defies belief in terms of style and science fiction ideas with it’s release in 1968 demonstrating how ahead of it’s time it was.
+The City of Shifting Waters defies belief in terms of style and science fiction ideas with its release in 1968 demonstrating how ahead of its time it was.
 The volume does well to setup an expansive universe which will no doubt be filled with satire, mystery, suspense, thought provoking themes and plenty of action.

 ||||